 Recommended by Sam of FindLoveandTravel.com

 Bonaventure Cemetery is easily one of the most unique places to add to your Savannah itinerary.
 It is located on a scenic bluff just east of the city.
-Not only is it the largest cemetery in Savannah with over 100 acres, but likely one of the most famous as well.
-Originally a plantation, part of the land was sold to be a private cemetery in 1846.
-Eventually, Bonnaventure Cemetery became public in 1907.
+Not only is it the largest cemetery in Savannah, with over 100 acres, but likely one of the most famous as well.
+Originally a plantation, part of the land was sold as a private cemetery in 1846.
+Eventually, Bonaventure Cemetery became public in 1907.

-Furthermore, it is known as one of the most beautiful cemeteries sprawling with giant live oak trees blanketed in Spanish Moss.
-During springtime in Savannah, the cemetery is bursting with azalea blooms, giving the sense you really are walking through a garden rather than tombs.
+Furthermore, it is known as one of the most beautiful cemeteries, sprawling with giant live oak trees blanketed in Spanish Moss.
+During springtime in Savannah, the cemetery is bursting with azalea blooms, giving the sense you are walking through a garden rather than tombs.

-Additionally, like the rest of Savannah, the cemetery is indeed considered haunted.
-One of the most famous graves to visit is that of Little Gracie Watkins who died when she was 6 of pneumonia.
+Like the rest of Savannah, the cemetery is indeed considered haunted.
+One of the most famous graves to visit is that of Little Gracie Watkins, who died when she was 6 of pneumonia.
 You can even consider taking a tour of the cemetery!

-You can visit the cemetery for free from Monday through Sunday 8 a.m. – 5 p.m.
+You can visit the cemetery free Monday through Sunday, 8 a.m. – 5 p.m.

 #11 – American Prohibition Museum